Lift-Style Predications

 all_item2s_being_lifted_by_item1s)

-So, lift_style_predication_1() works very much like the in_style_predication_1() from the previous section but calls the check function with sets.
+from the previous section but calls the check function with tuples instead of single values.

-Declaring Arguments that Understand Sets of More Than One Item
+Declaring Arguments that Understand Tuples of More Than One Item

-As written, however, these check functions will still only get called with a single item.
-That is because the helper functions won’t go through the work to generate all combinations unless a predication declares that it will use a set if provided.
+As written, however, these check functions will still only get called with a tuple containing a single item.
+That is because the helper functions won’t go through the work to generate all combinations unless a predication declares that it will use a tuple of more than one item if provided.
 It’s too expensive to calculate if it will be thrown away.

 @Predication(vocabulary,